Other Backward Class: Kalelkar Commission

 The commission in its final report recommended "caste as the criteria" to determine backwardness.
-However, the report was not accepted by the government, which feared that the backward classes excluded from the caste and communities selected by the commission might not be considered, and those in most need would be swamped by the multitudes, thus receiving insufficient attention.
+However, the report was not accepted by the government, which feared that the backward classes excluded from the castes and communities selected by the commission might not be considered, and those in most need would be swamped by the multitudes, thus receiving insufficient attention.

 Mandal Commission

 The decision to set up a second backward classes commission was made official by the president on 1 January 1979.
 The commission is popularly known as the Mandal Commission, its chairman being B. P. Mandal, submitted a report in December 1980 that stated that the population of OBCs, which includes both Hindus and non-Hindus, was around 52 percent of the total population.
 The commission prepared a list of 3,743 backward castes or communities for the entire country, of which 1,937 had been classified as the "depressed backward class".
 It developed 11 indicators or criteria to identify OBCs, of which four were economic.

 Twenty-seven percent of reservations were recommended owing to the legal constraint that the total quantum of reservations should not exceed 50 percent.
 States that have already introduced reservations for OBC exceeding 27 percent will not be affected by this recommendation.
 With this general recommendation, the commission proposed the following overall scheme of reservation for OBC: